Loop-induced direct detection signatures from CP-violating scalar mediators: Phenomenological implication

 \subsection{CP-violating Higgs portal}

 As a final example for the importance of loop-effects we consider the fermionic Higgs portal model~\cite{Beniwal:2015sdl,Athron:2018hpc,Abe:2019wku}:

 where $H$ denotes the SM Higgs doublet and $\Lambda$ parametrises the unknown scale of new physics.
 At first sight, this Lagrangian bears little resemblance to the simplified model discussed so far.
-After electroweak symmetry breaking, however, the following interactions are generated:\footnote{We omit the interaction of DM with two Higgs bosons, which plays no role for direct detection.
-This interaction is however included in the relic density calculation presented below.}
+After electroweak symmetry breaking, however, the following interactions are generated:

 where $\lambda$ denotes the quartic Higgs self-coupling and

 with

 We can therefore directly apply all the results from section~\ref{sec:loops} with the replacements